Where do users look on Google and Bing?

 How do users view search engine ads?

-It is true that ads positioned on the right-hand side do not generate much interest.
-Their position on the Google results page simply does not give rise to this.
+Ads on the right-hand side are certainly not very interesting.
+They are simply not positioned on the Google search results page.
 However, when it comes to cleverly timed ads that have a chance of appearing at the top of paid search results, users can't help but look at them, even if only for a moment.
-One thing that is surprising in the research is how on Bing it is much more common for users to click on the ads located at the top, 19% of clicks were on those ads on Bing, while on Google it was only 6.9%.
+One thing that is surprising in the research is how on Bing, users are much more likely to click on ads on the top of the page.
+19% of clicks were on these ads on Bing, while on Google, only 6.9%.

 Differences between Google and Bing

-There are very significant differences between the way you navigate on Bing and on Google.
-Users spend more time viewing top results on Bing compared to Google.
-On Bing, users spend 9.8 seconds looking at information in the top results, while on Google, users spend 7.8 seconds looking at these same results.
+There are significant differences between the way users browse on Bing and Google.
+Users spend more time looking at the top results on Bing compared to Google.
+On Bing, users spend 9.8 seconds looking at the information in the top results, while on Google, users spend 7.8 seconds looking at these same results.
 GOOGLE Google BING bing On the other hand, it is significant that on Google users spend more time looking at the first organic results and less time looking at the first ads, the difference with Bing is significant.

 Conclusion

 On Bing, users spend more time considering search results.
-This may be because on Bing, users are not as familiar with the search engine (compared to Google users) and therefore need to spend more time discriminating between organic and paid results.
+This may be because on Bing, users are not as familiar with the search engine (compared to Google users) so they need to spend more time discriminating between organic and paid results.
 The proof is that on Google, users completed their search two seconds earlier than on Bing.
-On the other hand, the evolution of the F figure as an example of visual recording is something that has evolved in a brutal way in recent years.
-In the research carried out, we did not find any identifiable figure in the monitoring of the user's vision.
-At Línea Gráfica we are digital marketing professionals and we provide professional advice on everything related to SEO and SEM, keeping up to date with all the changes that occur in the dynamics of search engines.
+On the other hand, the evolution of the F figure as an example of visual registration is something that has evolved in a brutal way in recent years.
+In the research carried out, we did not find any identifiable figure in the monitoring of user vision.
+At Línea Gráfica we are professionals in digital marketing and we advise you professionally on everything related to SEO and SEM, updating ourselves on all the changes that occur in the dynamics of search engines.

 Updated on